Charlotte Hungerford Hospital

 Charlotte Hungerford Hospital is a 122-bed, general acute care community hospital located in Torrington, Connecticut, that serves as a regional health care resource for the 100,000 residents of Litchfield County and Northwest Connecticut.
 CHH offers personalized attention from an expert team of caregivers and physicians that utilize advanced technology and clinical partnerships in a convenient, safe and comfortable patient environment.

-The Community Case Manager provides direct and collateral support to individuals with opiate use and/or other substance use disorders – recovery or currently using substances – to facilitate client access/participation in all community supports needed to obtain and sustain recovery.
-The Community Case Manager also supports clients’ success in recovery by providing crisis support and assisting with tasks related to achieving Stages of Change objectives.
-This position works on behalf of all formal and informal community providers to unify community support behind individuals seeking recovery from opiate use and/or any substance use disorders.
+The Behavioral Health Community Case Manager provides direct and collateral support to individuals who are addicted to opiates or in recovery from this addiction to facilitate consumer access/participation in all community supports needed to begin or sustain recovery.
+The Community Case Manager also supports consumers’ success in recovery by providing crisis support, and assisting with tasks related to achieving Stages of Change objectives.
+This position works on behalf of all formal and informal community providers to unify community support behind individuals seeking recovering from opiate addiction.

-Provide in-person community based crisis outreach/engagement/support to: clients in the local emergency room, law enforcement, crisis hotline, and any other formal/informal community providers working with/or responding to clients with opiate use disorders.
+Provide in person community based crisis outreach/engagement to the local emergency room, law enforcement, crisis hotline and other formal/informal providers working with or responding to individuals with opiate addiction.
 Foster close working relationships with individuals in the provider, law enforcement, faith, business, government, and recovery community in order to become recognized, accepted and utilized as a resource for individuals with opiate addiction.

-Provide integrated case management support for individuals with opiate addiction from point of first contact through each step in a Stages of Change treatment model including: detoxification; hospitalization, community based aftercare, support groups, and all community supports that support an individual during recovery.
-This may also include completing collateral contacts with persons associated with a client’s care including: supporting attendance at appointments, arranging transportation, telephone and in-person support, routine non-clinical contact, and miscellaneous contact with family members if indicated.
+Provide integrated case management support for individuals with opiate addiction from point of first contact through each step in a Stages of Change treatment model including: detoxification; hospitalization; community based aftercare; support groups; and all community supports that support an individual during recovery.
+Case management support will include collateral contacts related to: access to detox services and treatment; housing; insurance/benefits; medical care; transportation; facilitating communication between providers; ; setting up and facilitating attendance at appointments; education; in-person and telephonic supportive counseling; routine non-clinical correspondence; and miscellaneous contact with family members and community providers.

 Serve as a resource to local law enforcement so that officers can provide referrals to the community outreach worker to engage with individuals and assist them in connecting to community services.

-Attend appointments with the consumer whenever indicated to provide support and linkages to other providers also involved in the client’s recovery.
-This may include working flexible hours including being “on call” during nights and weekends.
+Attend appointments with the consumer whenever indicated to provide support and linkages to other providers also involved in the consumer’s recovery.

-Coordinate and/or provide transportation through Litchfield County for patients traveling to and from outpatient services including detoxification, agency appointments, medical and behavioral health appointments, and support group meetings.
+Coordinate transportation for patients traveling to and from outpatient services including detoxification, agency appointments, medical and behavioral health appointments, and support group meetings.

 Complete all assigned tasks related to quality assurance data collection and data entry as required by the department, grant sources, state agencies, and insurance bodies.